 Do Haikus Rhyme?

-The naughty little sibling of poetry, the limerick, is a short poem that follows the aabba rhyme scheme and usually features low brow or rude humor.
+Humorous poems in the form of limericks, are the naughty little sibling of poetry.
+A limerick is a short poem that follows the aabba rhyme scheme and usually features low brow or rude humor.
 The rhyming lines bb are shorter than the aaa lines.

 It is recommended that the length of a line should be the length of the average breath, making the reader feel as if they are running out of breath if there is a long line or creating a sense of irregularity if a line is too short.